Please note the below FAQs and the responses are a guide and may be subject to difference in local country compliance regulation.

 Extension requests are considered on a case by case basis and are subject to approval by the Scientific Review Committee.
 If you wish to request an extension, please contact the RSP coordinator at firstname.lastname@example.org.
 In your message, please include:

 - Any impacts to budget/ability to complete research as proposed.
 (If the requested extension will impact your budget, please include a revised budget with your request)

 This will be considered on a case by case basis.
 (Note: in order for a change of institution to be considered, it is required that the new institution also be located in one of the program’s eligible countries).
 Changes of institution to countries not eligible for the RSP program can’t be considered.

 In order to consider your request, please contact the RSP coordinator email@example.com.
 In your message, please include:

 - Timing of institutional change.
 (How much work has been done to date, how much work will be accomplished under your new institution)

 - Confirmation that the new institution is willing to continue supporting your RSP research (note: your new institution will need to enter into a new RSP Agreement)

 - How the change of institution will impact your research as originally proposed (any changes to budget – please note any transfers of funding which would need to occur between institutions, your mentorship arrangement, etc.)

-If there is budgetary/scientific overlap between your newly funded work and the RSP award, please email to RSP coordinator with detail on the extent of overlap, along with justification for this overlap.
+If there is budgetary/scientific overlap between your newly funded work and the RSP award, please email the RSP coordinator with detail on the extent of overlap, along with justification for this overlap.

-If there is no budgetary/scientific overlap between your new funding and the work completed under the RSP award, and permitted the new funding/time spent on that research will not impact your ability to complete the RSP award, this is permissible and there is no need to request approval.
+If there is no budgetary/scientific overlap between your new funding and the work completed under the RSP award, and so long as the new funding/time spent on that research will not impact your ability to complete the RSP award, this is permissible and there is no need to request approval.
 Please note this may be subject to your specific country compliance requirements.